Hero Poem |

 twinkling lights confetti night.

-And yet, constellations don’t
+Yet, the constellations don’t

 offer a familiar sight.